knightedcodemonkey/css/README.md

 Run `npx knighted-css-generate-types --root .` to scan your project for `?knighted-css&types` imports.
 The CLI:

-- extracts selectors via the loader, then writes literal module declarations into `node_modules/@knighted/css/node_modules/.knighted-css`
+- extracts selectors via the loader, then writes literal module declarations whose specifiers resolve to the real stylesheet paths (TypeScript picks up `import './foo.scss?knighted-css&types'` directly—no registries or casting helpers required).
+The default output still lands in `node_modules/@knighted/css/node_modules/.knighted-css`, but every module declaration points back to your source tree.
 - updates the packaged stub at `node_modules/@knighted/css/types-stub/index.d.ts`
 - exposes the declarations automatically because `types.d.ts` references the stub, so no `tsconfig` wiring is required